 Our quick-hit recommendations

-Since it takes research to find out if a VPN service has a history of good or bad behavior, we’ve done the legwork to find the best VPN out there.
+Rest assured, we’ve done the legwork to determine if a VPN service has a history of good or bad behavior.
 In order to win our seal of approval, the service has to protect online privacy; allow you to keep anonymity; offer a good variety of locations from which to direct your traffic; offer fast, reliable performance; and provide an easy-to-use interface.

 Best VPN overall